Norgannon1028/TunicTranslator/README.md

                         set the number of characters per line, affect the canvas width.
 (Default: 25)
 ```

 Prepare the input file you want to translate from.
-Remember that only English words, commas, and full stops are supported.
+Remember that only `English words` and `,.?!` are supported.
 The translator takes  `input.txt` by default.
 Let's take a look:

 ```
 Tunic is an action adventure about a tiny fox in a big world.